JackSzwergold/Writing/memories/The Day the Vietnam Vet on the Fourth Floor Flipped Out.md

 ***

-*Vietnam Vet Flips Out (c) Copyright by Jack Szwergold; written on July 21, 2018.
+*The Day the Vietnam Vet on the Fourth Floor Flipped Out (c) Copyright by Jack Szwergold; written on July 21, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*